Pennsylvania Contested and Uncontested Divorce

 In the state of Pennsylvania, couples may opt for two very different avenues when it comes to divorce proceedings - contested or uncontested divorce.
 The Law Offices of Sheryl R. Rentz is able to provide superior counsel and representation for couples and individuals in either case.
 In the event of a civil and balanced uncontested divorce, Ms. Rentz and her team can help expedite the process through the courts and finalize all appropriate agreements between parties.
 However, should the divorce become contested and need a judge's ruling, Ms. Rentz has assisted many individuals secure the fair and equitable compensation they seek.

-To schedule an initial consultation or to speak with a Pennsylvania divorce attorney about your current or impending divorce, contact the Law Offices of Sheryl R. Rentz at (866) 290-9292.
+To schedule an initial consultation or to speak with a Montgomery County divorce attorney about your current or impending divorce, contact the Law Offices of Sheryl R. Rentz at (866) 290-9292.
 You can also submit your questions via our online form and a representative will get back to you shortly.

 Legally, a contested divorce involves a couple who has to go to court to work out a divorce agreement.
 Contested divorces usually, but not always, involve a high level of stressful conflict among the separating couple.
 In a contested divorce, the couple settles their case in court.
 At a divorce trial, either member of the separating couple may have to testify to support their claims.
 The judge than makes a final judgment after analyzing facts of the divorce case, including trial testimony and other relevant marital records.

 In contested divorce, each side of the couple splitting up will have to find legal representation from a dedicated Montgomery County family law attorney.
 Each will have to pay for legal fees for the litigation of attorneys working out an agreement both parties agree to.
 Legal fees can also add up if either party decides to appeal any decision made by a judge in your divorce case.